cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 This document serves as a collection of an ongoing series of tutorials authored for Docker and services surrounding Docker on the Chameleon Cloud platform.
 Spanning topics from basic installation to creating customized Docker applications that run across multiple hosts, these sections are designed to serve as a starting point from which users can create their own container-based applications.

-This series also covers Kubernetes, a solution that uses Docker containers across a wide variety of hosts to offer a resilient and reliable solution for applications.
+This document also covers Kubernetes, a solution that uses Docker containers across a wide variety of hosts to offer a resilient and reliable solution for applications.
 We demonstrate both Kubernetes and Docker's native solution so users can make a knowledgeable choice about which solution is best.
 We start with an in-depth look at some of the technologies underlying Docker that enable additional features in management and security.

 # Section 1: Docker Fundamentals